r-dube/solarwinds/docs/_posts/2021-01-04-fireeye-news.md

 * Announced breach, including theft of red-team tools
 * (Most) red-team tools were previously released as open-source
 * Tools did not include any zero-day vulnerabilities
-* Relead rules (signatures) to the public that detect the attack's components
+* Released rules (signatures) to the public that detect the attack's components
 * Announced ongoing cooperation with Microsoft
 * Indicated that attackers were after information on FireEye's government customers
 * Asserted that the attackers were state-sponsored, sophisticated and well-resourced